 When flowering begins (all situations) feed the plants with a high potash liquid feed.

 Feeding can be a controversial subject among growers, perhaps this is governed by;

-The following list should give reasonable results in most situations.
+Whether they are being grown for exhibition or pleasure, the following list should give reasonable results in most situations.

-Approximately 10-14 days from first potting on.
+Apply approximately 10-14 days from first potting on.

 Feed with a high nitrogen fertilizer to promote leaf growth. e.g. 3:0:1 or 3:1:1.

 Increase Phosphates to promote good root growth e.g. 3:2:1

 Approx. 2 / 3 weeks prior to buds forming give a balanced feed e.g. 1:1:1

 Change to high Potash feed e.g. 1:1:3. or 1:2:3.

 Some growers will say give a balanced feed at this stage 1:1:1. the choice is yours.